alexbers/asmon/README.md

 ### Advanced usage ###

-If you want to distinguish between different error conditions and have different alerts for them, use the second parameter of alert function - the alert\_id.
+If you want to distinguish between different error conditions and have different alerts for them, use the second parameter of alert function - the **alert\_id**.

 Example: